techlore/go-incognito/Scripts/Section 6/7_ Pre-configured Hardware _ Software.md

 - Most linux distributions are private and secure out of the box, emphasis on most.

-- LineageOS, GrapheneOS, and CalyxOS are excellent ROMs for android devices.
+- GrapheneOS, and CalyxOS are excellent ROMs for android devices.

 - VirtualBox and KVM allow you to create virtual machines quickly and